JackAKirk/unified-runtime/scripts/core/EXP-LAUNCH-ATTRIBUTES.rst

 applications require specification of kernel properties at launch-time.

 This extension is a future-proof and portable solution that supports these two requirements.
-Instead of using a fixed set of kernel enqueue arguments, the approach is to introduce the `exp_kernel_launch_desc_t` descriptor and associated properties that enables a more flexible approach.
-The `exp_kernel_launch_desc_t` descriptor points to a linked-list of specific kernel launch properties.
-One new function is introduced: `urEnqueueKernelLaunchCustomExp`.
-A `exp_kernel_launch_desc_t` pointer can be passed to  `urEnqueueKernelLaunchCustomExp` as an argument, which then launches a native kernel using the list of launch properties associated with the descriptor.
+Instead of using a fixed set of kernel enqueue arguments, the approach is to introduce new property types, such as `ur_exp_properties_dim3_t` which can be used to specify the cluster dimensions, that can be passed via a descriptor to a new custom kernel enqueue function `urEnqueueKernelLaunchCustomExp`. `urEnqueueKernelLaunchCustomExp` launches a kernel using the list of launch properties associated with the descriptor.
 `urEnqueueKernelLaunchCustomExp` corresponds closely to the CUDA Driver API `cuLaunchKernelEx`.

-Many kernel lauch properties can be supported, such as cooperative kernel launches.
+Many kernel launch properties can be supported, such as cooperative kernel launches.
 As such, eventually this extension should be able to replace the cooperative kernels UR extension.